-PixelCNC was developed to run on low-end systems and still take advantage of more powerful systems by leveraging available CPU cores and graphics hardware.
-The minimum system requirements supported are:
+Developed to run on low-end systems while still leveraging available CPU cores and graphics hardware, PixelCNC's minimum system requirements are:

 By Artists, For Artists